bubbleboy14/cantools/README.md

 ### Options:
     -h, --help  show this help message and exit
     -w, --web   build web docs
+    -a, --auto  use auto mode (even with a plugin)
+    -o, --omit  omit any files from autodoc?

 Run from cantools root (contains setup.py, cantools/, README.md, etc), from root of a CT plugin, or from within a custom project.
 In cantools, builds docs for all